Default

 Requirements for civil marriages

 Expats in the UAE have the option for civil marriages.
-This process needs them to follow specific steps and meet certain requirements.
+This process needs them to follow specific steps and meet certain expat marriage requirements.

 1. Both partners must be at least 18 years old.
 This ensures they are legally considered adults.